thompsonNFT/thompsonNFT/README.md

 ### @thompsonnft | thompsonART.eth 👋
+(have to add that I'm here piecing things together - "make-shifting it"... what's "it" ...
+I'm not sure just yet, but we shall see.
+Hopefully, at some point...I will get it.

 - Twitter: https://twitter.com/thompsonNFT
 - Linktree: https://linktr.ee/thompsonnft | was hacked & lost thompsonnft.eth ---> changed to thompsonart.eth